dominicbeesley/blitter-vhdl-6502/doc/chipset.md

 change.
 It is likely that future versions of the firmware may change the register definitions.

-In particular feedback would be welcomed on the ordering and adjacency of the registers for ease of updating.

-Likely changes:
- - merge ADDR C/D registers - there is little point in having both
- - add a data C register to allow fast VDU 4 text plotting using the blitter

-With changes likely it is recommended that developers write code in such a way that it will be easy to change the register layout with the minimum of upheaval.

 ## Main differences

 ### Byte vs Word